TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/payload-formatters/_index.md

 ## Types of Payload Formatters

-{{% tts %}} supports three types of payload formatters: Javascript, CayenneLPP, and Repository payload formatters.
+{{% tts %}} supports three types of payload formatters: JavaScript, CayenneLPP, and Repository payload formatters.

-### Javascript
+### JavaScript

-{{% tts %}} allows you to write your own custom payload formatters in Javascript.
-To find out how to write a custom Javascript payload formatter, see the [Javascript Payload Formatters]({{< ref "/integrations/payload-formatters/javascript" >}}) section.
+{{% tts %}} allows you to write your own custom payload formatters in JavaScript.
+To find out how to write a custom JavaScript payload formatter, see the [JavaScript Payload Formatters]({{< ref "/integrations/payload-formatters/javascript" >}}) section.

 ### CayeneLPP